Sequence Diagram

 Last updated:

-Sequence diagrams show how processes interact with each other over time.
-They are essential for documenting API flows, system integrations, and protocol specifications.
+Mermaid Studio provides full language support for Sequence diagrams inside IntelliJ IDEA and other JetBrains IDEs.
+Sequence diagrams show how processes interact with each other over time, and are essential for documenting API flows, system integrations, and protocol specifications.

 Syntax Highlighting